rbisdorff/Digraph3/docSphinx/techDoc.rst

      .. inheritance-diagram:: perfTabs

 * :ref:`outrankingDigraphs-label`
-     Root module for handling outranking digraphs with the main `BipolarOutrankingDigraph
+     Root module for handling outranking digraphs with the abstract root :py:class:`outrankingDigraphs.OutrankingDigraph` classs and the main
+     `BipolarOutrankingDigraph
      <techDoc.html#outrankingDigraphs.BipolarOutrankingDigraph>`_
-     class and its specializations.
+     class.
+Notice that the outrankingDigraph class defines a hybrid object type, inheriting conjointly from the Digraph class *and* the PerformanceTableau class.

      .. inheritance-diagram:: outrankingDigraphs.BipolarOutrankingDigraph